 To create the guidebook, supporting research was gathered on spontaneous play, family interaction in the outdoors, traffic issues, independent mobility, contact with nature, and adult/child interaction.
 This data was used to develop a set of benefits for playful pathways, supported and implied by the research, namely health promotion, inclusion, engagement with nature, environmental literacy, connectivity, and community social capital.
 Since this combination of benefits may not necessarily be achieved by other means, Pathways for Play creates a new paradigm in outdoor recreation for the family.

 The program guide describes ways to combine historical elements, built play equipment, and natural materials in the pockets of activity, then space these pockets along a trail, designed with curving paths to disguise the next activity, and create an element of mystery and discovery.
 Playful pathways are a new focus for many planners and trail designers as they create corridors for community connectivity.
 All children need access to the wonder of the outdoors, and this new approach to playful pathway design offers compelling ways to engage children and families alike.
 Playful exhibits stationed along the trail increase the usage of pathways and trails by infusing them with play and adventure, engaging children by using familiar behaviors, centered around play, all while teaching facts about the environment in a friendly, non-formal way.
+Pathways designed with us using these best practice guidelines are eligible for National Demonstration Site status.

 Developed in Partnership with